 VOCs are a diverse group of chemicals commonly found in our homes, they are both naturally occurring and human-made.
 Carbon monoxide, formaldehyde, ethanol, methane, benzene, and propane are all examples of VOCs--the full list includes over 300 chemicals.
 VOCs are often measured as a group, since they usually occur together and can be treated together.

 Your Awair’s chemical reading shows the total concentration of all chemicals present in the category of VOCs.
+The chemicals present could fall into several categories (see below).

 Because VOCs are such a common and prevalent indoor pollutant, exposure to them can have a variety of impacts on health and comfort.
 VOCs can contribute to a host of acute symptoms including headaches and skin irritation, and symptoms that develop with long term exposure, like cancer.

 - Exposure to moderate levels of VOCs can trigger allergies and asthma.
-They can cause nasal congestion, cough, wheezing, and pharyngtis (inflammation and soreness of the throat).
+They can cause nasal congestion, cough, wheezing, and pharyngitis (inflammation and soreness of the throat).
 Aside from respiratory symptoms, VOCs can cause headaches, dizziness, conjunctival irritation (irritation of the membrane covering the eyes and inside of the eyelids), allergic skin reactions, and fatigue.

 - Higher levels of VOCs can include irritation of eyes and nasal passages, nausea and headaches, lethargy and malaise, rash, skin irritation, and eczema.